Manifesto-Digital/contentful-gatsby-netlify/documentation/09-debugging-and-gotchas.md

 ### Single ref field with multiple types

-Only use single reference field if you are positive that there will only be one content model referenced this has to also be limited in the validations.
+Only use a single reference field if you are positive that there will only be one content model referenced this has to also be limited in the validations.

 https://github.com/gatsbyjs/gatsby/issues/3535

-The problem is an object is returned, as fields vary on different content models (even if they have same id) then this is no longer queryable and we cannot use fragments as there is not a `type` to query on.
+The problem is an object is returned, as fields vary on different content models (even if they have the same id) then this is no longer queryable and we cannot use fragments as there is not a `type` to query on.

-The solution is to use a multi reference field with multiple content types allowed in the validations.
+The solution is to use a multi-reference field with multiple content types allowed in the validations.
 If you require a single item to be referenced then this can also be restricted in the validation to a max of 1.
 The first item

 ### Entity doesn't exist then query fails

-Gatsby source contentful generates the schema based on content available.
+Gatsby source contentful generates the schema based on the content available.
 This means that there has to be at least one piece of content for each content model with each field having a value for that field to be queryable! :exclamation:

 https://github.com/gatsbyjs/gatsby/pull/2037
 https://github.com/gatsbyjs/gatsby/issues/3344 - looks to be latest